MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

         ExportQuery
     ```

 * Reduce concurrency of number of threads exporting in each node when using per shard export, by setting the [client request property](../../api/netfx/request-properties.md) `query_fanout_threads_percent` to the desired concurrency (percent of threads).
 The property can be set as part of the export query.
-For example, the following command will limit the number of threads writing to storage concurrently to 50% on each of the cluster nodes:
+For example, the following command limits the number of threads writing to storage concurrently to 50% on each of the cluster nodes:

     ```kusto
     .export async  to csv